alloyzeus/az-wall/concepts/adjunct.md

 ## Properties of adjunct

-* An adjunct is an object that its existence is only supporting its host entity(s).
+* An adjunct is an object that its only purpose of existence to support its host entity(s).
 * The lifecycle of an adjunct is bound to its host entity(s).
   Adjuncts cannot outlive their respective hosts.
 * The type of object that could become host of adjuncts are entity.